RutvikPanchal/DockerCompose/README.md

 **NOTE (Windows) :** run `netstat -ano` on a terminal to see all the in use ports

-**NOTE:** host.docker.internal refers to "locahost" of the host machine
+**NOTE:** host.docker.internal refers to "localhost" of the host machine

 | Application | Ports ↓ |
 | --- | --- |